frjaraur/docker-simple-unbound/README.md

 # docker-unbound

-# Localrecords Examples...
+ Localrecords Examples...

-#
-#
-# To replace entries use a file in this format or
-# add entries to variable DNSENTRIES in the format FQDN@IP
+ To replace entries use a file in this format or add entries to variable DNSENTRIES in the format FQDN@IP

-#
-# for example to create following entries we used
+ for example to create following entries we used DNSENTRIES="ten.zero.zero.one@10.0.0.1 ten.zero.zero.two@10.0.0.2"
-# DNSENTRIES="ten.zero.zero.one@10.0.0.1 ten.zero.zero.two@10.0.0.2"

-#local-data: "ten.zero.zero.one.
+local-data: "ten.zero.zero.one.
 A 10.0.0.1"
-#local-data-ptr: "10.0.0.1 ten.zero.zero.one."
+local-data-ptr: "10.0.0.1 ten.zero.zero.one."
-#local-data: "ten.zero.zero.two.
+local-data: "ten.zero.zero.two.
 A 10.0.0.2"
-#local-data-ptr: "10.0.0.2 ten.zero.zero.two."
+local-data-ptr: "10.0.0.2 ten.zero.zero.two."

-docker run -d -P  -e DNSENTRIES="ten.zero.zero.one@10.0.0.1 ten.zero.zero.two@10.0.0.2" frjaraur/docker-unbound
+docker run -d -P  -e DNSENTRIES="ten.zero.zero.one@10.0.0.1 ten.zero.zero.two@10.0.0.2" frjaraur/docker-simple-unbound